aslishah/topic-modeling-workshop/README.md

 ![topic 6](img/topic_6.png)

 Please keep in mind that in your case, the numbers assigned to the topics will probably be different.
 This is due to the fact that the LDA algorithm assigns the topics IDs randomly.
 Moreover, the word proportions in particular topics might differ as well, due to the random seeding of the word proportions at the first interation.
+Saving a plot in R is a bit more tricky, and saving all possible plots (all the topics) might be cumbersome.
+The following snippet involves a loop that does the trick:

 ``` R